The Orcatorch D630

 A single press of the button will bring the torch alive at maximum power and another press, lower the power until the third press brings it to the lowest power setting.

-Watch our video unboxing the OrcaTorch D630 and what it comes with:
+Watch our video unboxing the original (Version 1.0) OrcaTorch D630 and what both V1.0 and V2.0 come with: